Last updated: June 19, 2026

 Common mistakes to avoid

-- Waiting for the “perfect” plan.
+- Waiting for a perfect plan.
 If you are unsafe, talk to an advocate now.
 You can adjust the plan later.

 - Assuming shelter is the only help.
-Many programs also help with safety planning, court support, transportation, children’s needs, and referrals.
+Many programs also help with court support, transportation, children’s needs, and referrals.

 - Using a monitored device.
-Use a safer phone or computer when possible, especially for shelter, court, or address questions.
+Use a safer phone or computer when possible for shelter, court, benefits, or address questions.

 - Not telling offices about safety.
 Benefits, child support, housing, and school offices may handle information differently when they know safety is involved.